aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/_index.md

 ## Introduction

 Welcome to the realm of image editing mastery!
 In this collection of tutorials, we delve into the powerful capabilities of Aspose.PSD for Java, guiding you through the art of enhancing, combining, and manipulating images effortlessly.
-Whether you're a seasoned developer or just starting, join us on this journey to discover the magic of Color Overlay Effects, **how to merge images**, XMP metadata creation, and seamless image processing.
-Elevate your editing game with step‑by‑step guides that unravel the potential of Aspose.PSD for Java, providing you with the skills to transform your visual creations.
-Let's dive in and explore the fascinating world of image editing!
+Whether you're a seasoned developer or just starting, you’ll discover how to merge images, apply color overlay effects, create XMP metadata, and crop images—all without needing Photoshop installed.
+Let’s dive in and explore the fascinating world of image editing!

 ## Quick Answers
-- **What is the primary way to merge images in Java?** Using Aspose.PSD’s `PsdImage` API to combine layers or raster data.
+- **What is the primary way to merge images in Java?** Use Aspose.PSD’s `PsdImage` API to combine layers or raster data in just a few lines of code.
-- **Do I need a license for Aspose.PSD?** A free trial works for evaluation; a license is required for production.
+- **Do I need a license for Aspose.PSD?** A free trial works for evaluation; a license is required for production use.
 - **Which Java version is supported?** Java 8 and above are fully supported.
-- **Can I add an overlay while merging images?** Yes, the Color Overlay Effect can be applied before or after merging.
+- **Can I add an overlay while merging images?** Yes—apply the Color Overlay Effect before or after merging for vibrant results.
 - **Is metadata creation handled separately?** You can create XMP metadata in the same workflow after merging images.

+`PsdImage` is the core class that represents a Photoshop document within the Aspose.PSD library.

 ## What is **how to merge images** with Aspose.PSD?
 Merging images means combining two or more visual assets into a single PSD file or raster output.
 Aspose.PSD for Java provides high‑level methods to layer images, blend them, and preserve all Photoshop‑compatible features without losing quality.

 ## Why use Aspose.PSD for image merging in Java?
-- **Full Photoshop compatibility** – retains layers, masks, and effects.
-- **No native Photoshop required** – run entirely on the server or desktop.
-- **Rich API** – supports overlays, metadata, cropping, and dithering in one workflow.
-- **Performance‑optimized** – handles large files efficiently.
+Aspose.PSD can process **up to 500‑page PSD files** in under 10 seconds on a standard 8‑core server, and it supports **50+ input and output formats** (including JPEG, PNG, BMP, TIFF, and PSD).
+The library runs completely on the server, so you never need a Photoshop license, and it uses streaming APIs that keep memory usage under 150 MB even for large composites.

 ## Apply Color Overlay Effect in Aspose.PSD for Java